Select Page

 Appealing for benefits is best done under the guidance of an experienced disability lawyer.

-Can I qualify for disability benefits if I am suffering from Meningitis?
+Can I get disability benefits if I am suffering from the effects of Meningitis?

 Author: Attorney Lonnie Roach

-Meningitis may mimic the flu in its early stages, developing over a matter of hours or a few days.
+The symptoms of meningitis often mimic the flu in its early stages, developing over a matter of hours or a few days:

 • Sudden high fever